A Lyapunov function for robust stability of moving horizon estimation: Conclusion

 Nonlinear detectability ($\delta$-IOSS) is a common detectability assumption in most of the existing recent results on nonlinear MHE; however, there was no systematic method of verifying this crucial condition so far, which was also considered a major problem in \cite{allan2021FIE} to establish guarantees for MHE beyond conceptual nature.
 We were able to solve this issue by providing a systematic tool to verify $\delta$-IOSS for a large class of nonlinear detectable systems based on their differential dynamics.
 The sufficient conditions were stated in terms of simple matrix inequalities that can be efficiently verified using, e.g., SOS optimization or LPV embeddings.
 In combination, these conditions directly yield an MHE design with guaranteed robust exponential stability.

-The applicability of the overall framework was illustrated by means of a standard MHE benchmark example considering a nonlinear chemical reactor process, where we verified $\delta$-IOSS for the first time.
-In the end, we were able to achieve guaranteed robustly stable estimation under practical conditions enabled by a significantly shorter bound on the horizon length (in fact, one order of magnitude) compared to the literature.
+The applicability of the overall framework was illustrated with two examples from the literature: a standard MHE benchmark example where we verified $\delta$-IOSS for the first time, and a nonlinear 12-state quadrotor model.
+In the end, we were able to achieve guaranteed robustly stable estimation under practical conditions enabled by a significantly shorter bound on the horizon length compared to the literature.

+An interesting question for future research is under which conditions the MHE stability analysis proposed in Section~\ref{sec:MHE_stability} is also applicable in the case of a (relaxed) asymptotic $\delta$-IOSS condition or an objective without time-discounting.
+Scalability of the approach to verify the underlying $\delta$-IOSS condition as presented in Section~\ref{sec:dIOSS} to higher-dimensional systems is mainly limted by the tools applied to verify the underlying matrix inequalities.

 \begin{IEEEbiography} [{ }]{Julian D. Schiller} received his Master degree in Mechatronics from the Leibniz University Hannover, Germany, in 2019.
-Since then, he has been a research assistant at the Institute of Automatic Control, Leibniz University Hannover, where he is working on his Ph.D. under the supervision of Prof. Matthias A. Müller.
+Since then, he has been a research assistant at the Institute of Automatic Control, Leibniz University Hannover, where he is currently working on his Ph.D. under the supervision of Prof. Matthias A. Müller.
 His research interests are in the area of optimization-based state estimation and the control of nonlinear systems. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Simon Muntwiler} received his Master degree in Robotics, Systems and Control from ETH Z\"urich, Switzerland, in 2019.
-He is currently a doctoral student at the Institute for Dynamic Systems and Control (IDSC) at ETH Z\"urich under the supervision of Prof. Melanie N. Zelinger.
-His research interests are in the area of optimization- and learning-based state estimation and control algorithms, with application to advanced manufacturing systems. \end{IEEEbiography}
+He is currently a doctoral student at the Institute for Dynamic Systems and Control (IDSC) at ETH Z\"urich under the supervision of Prof. Melanie N. Zeilinger.
+His research interests are in the area of optimization- and learning-based state estimation and control algorithms, with application to safety critical systems. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Johannes K\"ohler} received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2017.
 In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany.
 He is currently a postdoctoral researcher at the Institute for Dynamic Systems and Control (IDSC) at ETH Zürich.
 His research interests are in the area of model predictive control and control and estimation for nonlinear uncertain systems. \end{IEEEbiography}